markgordon22/Travel-Tips-Ireland/README.md

 ## Requirements

-* To navigate across the website with no problems on all pages and all nav-links to be working as their intended purpose.
+* To navigate across the website with no problems on all pages and all nav links to be working as their intended purpose.
 * To be given a brief description of Ireland in the about page.
 * All interactive features such as google maps, buttons and emailjs for the contact form to be working and operating with no erros or faults.
 * All text to be easily readable on all devices and all imagery to not be stretched and easily viewable on all devices.

 ## Expectations

-*  Navigation of the website is working appropriatley on all pages with all nav-links working as per their intended purpose.
+*  Navigation of the website is working appropriatley on all pages with all nav links working as per their intended purpose.
 *  Brief description of Ireland is given in the about page.
 *  Interactive features of the website are all working with no faults or errors.
 *  All text is easily viewable on all devices along with imagery with no stretching on any device.